Tertiary Colors: The Key to Adding Interest

 • Yellow-green: Yellow-green is a refreshing tertiary color linked to health, growth, and renewal.

 Tertiary colors create a more natural look when closer to their base color.
-Tertiary colors’ varied shades make them suitable for highlighting a primary or secondary color.
+Their varied shades make them suitable for highlighting a primary or secondary color.

 Mixing Tertiary Colors

-The amount of each color primary or secondary color affects the appearance of the tertiary color.
-Experimenting with different primary and secondary color ratios helps achieve the tertiary shade of your choice.
+The amount of each primary or secondary color affects the appearance of the tertiary color.
+Experimenting with different primary and secondary color ratios helps achieve the shade of your choice.

 Tertiary Colors for Healing Therapy